BDX-town/Akkoma/docs/docs/administration/CLI_tasks/database.md

 ## Replace embedded objects with their references

 Replaces embedded objects with references to them in the `objects` table.
 Only needs to be ran once if the instance was created before Pleroma 1.0.5.
-The reason why this is not a migration is because it could significantly increase the database size after being ran, however after this `VACUUM FULL` will be able to reclaim about 20% (really depends on what is in the database, your mileage may vary) of the db size before the migration.
+The reason why this is not a migration is because it could significantly increase the database size after being ran, however after this `VACUUM FULL` will be able to reclaim about 20% (really depends on what is in the database, your mileage may vary) of the database size before the migration.

 === "OTP"